Security Audit and Lynis

 9. Report status of security scan

-Besides the report and information displayed on screen, all technical details about the scan are stored in a log file /var/log/lynis.log.
-Findings like warnings and suggestions are stored in a separate report file /var/log/lynis-report.dat.
+Besides the report and information displayed on screen, all technical details about the scan are stored in a log file in ~/lynis.log or /var/log/lynis.log.

 You may enhance Lynis audits by adding your personal settings to /etc/lynis/custom.prf (for all settings, see the defaults in /etc/lynis/default.prf)